Chris Mazdzer

+Christopher Mazdzer (/ˈmæzdər/; born June 26, 1988) is an American retired luger.
+At the 2018 Winter Olympics, he won the silver medal in the men's single luge, becoming the first non-European medalist in that event.
+He competed at the 2010 Winter Olympics in Vancouver and the 2014 Winter Olympics in Sochi, finishing 13th on both occasions.
+Mazdzer announced his retirement from luge on December 4, 2023 on Instagram.

 Career

+Luge

 On December 4, 2015, Mazdzer won the 2015–16 Luge World Cup Men's singles event at Lake Placid in the first-ever one-two finish for the United States in a men's singles luge World Cup event, with the 2014–15 winner and track record holder, Tucker West, coming in second.
 Until his 2015 win, Mazdzer's best finish at the FIL World Luge Championships was sixth in the singles at Whistler, British Columbia, in 2013.
 His best World Cup season finish was 13th in 2012–13.
 In December 2014, he won the men's singles event in the luge sprint in the second ever to be held and to be competed in event at the World Cup level in the discipline.
 Mazdzer was therein victorious at the FIL "Sprint" World Cup event at the Calgary track.

-On February 11, 2018, Mazdzer won a silver medal at the 2018 Winter Olympics in Pyeongchang.
+On February 11, 2018, Mazdzer won a silver medal in men's singles at the 2018 Winter Olympics in Pyeongchang.

+Mazdzer finished 8th in men's singles at the 2022 Winter Olympics in Beijing.

+Mazdzer announced his retirement from luge in December 2023, stating that he wanted to spend more time with his family.